Sign up to get e-Literate posts delivered by email

-This is part 1 of a series of posts documenting a vist to Apple headquarters in February, 2005.
+By Michael FeldsteinMore Posts (1080) This is part 1 of a series of posts documenting a vist to Apple headquarters in February, 2005.
 For the full series, see part 1, part 2, part 3, part 4, part 5. and part … Continue reading

 By Michael FeldsteinMore Posts (1080) I have often referred to the smARThistory home page by SUNY colleagues Steven Zucker and Beth Harris.
 I have now added to my blogroll a second SUNY edublog, Learning Curve, written by the dark and … Continue reading

 By Michael FeldsteinMore Posts (1080) My good friends at FIT have done it again.
 As a companion to their smARThistory multimedia blog, they have published a companion web site that maps their vodcasts to the exhibits at NYC’s Metropolitan Museum … Continue reading

 By Michael FeldsteinMore Posts (1080) Update: For those of you who tried the link and found it broken, it has been fixed now.
 Sorry about that.
 My colleagues at FIT are at it again.
-Not content to merely use podcasting as part of their art … Continue reading
+Not content to merely use podcasting … Continue reading